titumozammel/execution-excellence-system/README.md

 ### Boundary Principle

-> **EES manages the execution through which these conditions, decisions, commitments, and mechanisms become coordinated action and results.**
+> **EES manages execution in relation to these conditions, decisions, commitments, and mechanisms; it does not own all of them.**

 ---